tintinrevient/adventures/_posts/2022-10-24-empathy-and-vr.markdown

 "Then, is this world more connected or disconnected?"

 "How about **empathy**?
 Are we more empathetic virtually?
-Feel the pain of others..."
+Feel the pain of others, still by watching..."

 "Does a good **movie** trigger deep thinking and empathy?
-We can experience it from the main characters' **perspective**?"
+We can experience it from the main character's **perspective**?"

 "Does a good movie count as VR or embodied AI?"

 "Or, VR or embodied AI techniques might replace movie in the future?"

-"Mmm, maybe we are not trapped in our body, but from our perspective."
+"Mmm, maybe we are not trapped in our body, but from our perspective, projected on a screen."

 {% include image.html file="simon-stalenhag.jpg" alt="" %}